NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorials/microservices_vlm.md

 In this module, we

 1. first look at the example of local VML microservices and its applications, and then
-1. experiment with the **"Augmented" VLM Microservice** that enables the efficient local video source ingestion and explore the applications
+1. experiment with the **"Augmented" VLM Microservice** that enables the efficient local video source ingestion and explore the applications.

 ## 1. Local VLM Microservices